reframejs/reframe/docs/overview.template.md

 But, and only if you need to, everything is customizable: you can customize the transpiling & bundling, the server, the browser entry code, the process manager, etc.

 With Reframe, you can easily create
- - universal React apps (in other words apps with React Server-Side Rendering),
+ - universal React apps (in other words apps with React Server-Side Rendering)
- - static React apps (in other words apps where all pages' HTML are rendered at build-time), and
+ - static React apps (in other words apps where all pages' HTML are rendered at build-time)
- - other kinds of React apps (mainly "browser-static apps" and "partial dynamic apps" which we will in the "The future of React is SRO" section).
+ - other kinds of React apps (mainly "browser-static apps" and "partial dynamic apps" which we will in the "The future of React is SRO" section)

+For example, the following code snippet defines a
 A page object looks like this:

 ~~~js